AvinashDalvi89/internetkatta-hashnode/ckoq9bnpm01mybvs1h7z6el1f.md

  [Github Code Link ](https://github.com/aviboy2006/angular12-nullish-coalescing-example)

 Thanks for reading this blog.
 Hope you understand this concept.
 And if you have any query related to this concept can reach out to me over my twitter handle  [@aviboy2006](https://twitter.com/aviboy2006) or can raise an issue on GitHub link.
+If you like this blog don't forgot drop star on GitHub repository.

 **References** :
 - https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Nullish_coalescing_operator